datari/bitmex_settled/README.md

 Demo
 ====

-You can check all the chart at: https://datari.github.io/bitmex_settled/
+You can check all the charts at: https://datari.github.io/bitmex_settled/